 Jaden, who runs the fansite Guns & Grapple, had the rare opportunity of visiting Aldwych Station as part of a tour group back in 2010.
 The station, which made an appearance in Tomb Raider 3, closed its doors in September 1994 and can now only be visited as part of a guided tour.
 The station has also been used as a film set in recent years; it can be seen in Skyfall, V for Vendetta, and BBC’s Sherlocka.

 Photos of Jaden’s visit to Aldwych Station can be found here.

 4) Sim Comfort (Guest Blogger) – Stella’s Tomb Raider Blog

 Though not technically featured in the Tomb Raider game series, Sim Comfort wrote a piece about Wimbledon, London, the birthplace and childhood home of a certain Ms Croft.
 A Wimbledon resident himself, Sim is well-acquainted with the area and the places Lara would have visited if she were, indeed, real.

-5) Kelly M – The Archaeology of Tomb Raider)
+5) Kelly M – Tomb Raider Horizons

 There is one place, however, that I have visited specifically because it appeared in a Tomb Raider game: Trajan’s Market in Rome.
-It’s a site often overlooked by tourists but it’s worth a visit if you’re in the area.
+It’s a site often overlooked by tourists but worth a visit if you’re in the area.
 The upper levels offer fantastic views of Il Vittoriano and the ruins of Trajan’s Forum and there’s even a few friendly cats who patrol the site.

-Not to mention my more recent visit to the site generally thought to be the tomb of Queen Himiko in Sakurai, Japan.
+And there’s my more recent visit to the site generally thought to be the tomb of Queen Himiko in Sakurai, Japan.
 A little off the beaten path, perhaps, but well worth the visit if you get the chance.